PeterLemon/RaspberryPi/README.md

 RaspberryPi
 ===========

-Raspberry Pi Bare Metal Code by Peter Lemon.
+Raspberry Pi Bare Metal Code by krom (Peter Lemon).

 All code compiles out of box with the FASMARM assembler by revolution.
 I have included binaries of all the demos...